deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

   - Choose "Image" as "Boot Source"
   - Set "Create New Volume" to No
-  - Choose an appropriate image from the list (e.g. CentOS)
+  - Choose an appropriate image from the list (e.g. ubuntu)

   **Flavor:**